Greece to Dubrovnik

 I can certainly recommend Dubrovnik for a long weekend visit.
 I think B&B would be preferable accommodation since you would then have the pleasure of eating out in the city centre in the evenings.
 Allow a whole day for the Old Town and another for perhaps going on an excursion trip to somewhere like Mostar to see the bridge, or a day cruise around the islands - £25 including lunch, or failing that a look around Dubrovnik 'New Town' down near the port where the cruise liners dock and where most people live and go about their work.

 Which brings me to the very point of these insane ramblings - it's about sharing information.
 When I started to plan our trip through America in 2008 I faced a blank sheet of paper, I had to work out where we wanted to go and why, and how long that would take us, how we would get there, what we would pass along the way, and how much roughly it would cost us.
 Like the trips to America, we are by no means the first people to undertake this particular trip using this particular route, however, if previous travellers had shared their experiences then it would have been a huge help to me and I would probably have done things differently.
-So after the trip I will put together a blog, probably with the America stuff first, followed by this trip.
-(I know with a blog these things are supposed to be done 'real time' but the problem is it takes a long time to type this up, and I don't have the time to focus on it exclusively.
-So it will be put together when I get home.
+So after the trip I will use my daily diary notes and photographs to put together a blog, probably with the America stuff first, followed by this trip, and God-willing further trips in the future.

 The bus back at about 21:30 was very busy and in the darkness we made the mistake of getting off at the wrong stop.
 This entailed a long walk around hotel complexes and a path by the beach in total darkness, but having been told by hotel staff that we would be quite safe as there was no crime in Dubrovnik (now how many people can say that about their home town?) we carried on and eventually arrived back at the campsite.